ozguryazilimas/wp-postane/captcha/readme.txt

 8. Captcha Whitelist.

 == Changelog ==

+= V4.2.6 - 30.09.2016 =
+* NEW : The Belarusian language file has been added.
+* Update : The Spain language file has been updated.
+* Update : The Taiwan language file has been updated.

 = V4.2.4 - 18.08.2016 =
 * Bugfix : The bug with the update of the plugin database has been fixed.